Writing Assistance for Students

 What Can the Writing Center Do for You?

-Our drop-in center provides one-on-one 40-minute writing consultations given by trained undergraduate students.
-We conference with you on papers from any subject: essays, research papers, lab reports, resumes, application essays, and more (unless the assignment specifies there should be no outside help).
+Our drop-in center provides one-on-one writing consultations given by trained undergraduate students.
+We conference with you on papers from any subject: essays, research papers, lab reports, resumes, application essays, and more.
 We are available to conference with you at any point in the process and help you:

 - interpret assignment sheets